 • Multi-omics integration using AI

-• Collaborations with MIRRI & Clinical Sciences for data analisys workflows on HPC infrastrcuture
+• Collaborations with MIRRI & Clinical Sciences for data analisys workflows on HPC infrastructure

 FAIR Data & Reproducible Research